lh605546897/learngit/readme.txt

-git hhhhh
+Git is a distributed version control system.
-git is a small pig
+Git is free software distributed under the GPL.